718 GT4 - Have I lost the plot?

 Looks like the deed is done, although I will be getting something else to use when it can't really be a daily (salty roads, long term car parks, etc.), but deposit paid, so I'm committed (or ought to be).
 Intent is as a long term keeper, so depreciation will be fairly academic if it really is a huge issue.
 FWIW the 718 seems to have done OK for 16 months depreciation.

 Congratulations.
-Used in that way I think you are going to love the GT4.
-Just got mine back today after having a 718 boxster (PDK) as a loaner for a few days.
-This just reaffirmed my thoughts that the GT4 is in a completely different class to a 718 for driving enjoyment. anonymous said:
+Used in that way I think you are going to love the GT4. smile Just got mine back today after having a 718 boxster (PDK) as a loaner for a few days.
+This just reaffirmed my thoughts that the GT4 is in a completely different class to a 718 for driving enjoyment. smile

 [redacted]

-I thought there were 4x the wear if you did that solution ! as the gears don't wear even so just wear out fast !the GT4 won't suit gearing that short either as the engine don't rev out, so no need to red line the car.
+I thought there were 4x the wear if you did that solution ! as the gears don't wear even so just wear out fast !

 look at any dyno of a GT4 and peak is very early, I never did manage to vbox short shifting over red line to confirm, but I think there is no point red lining a Gt4.